wiredviews/xperience-page-builder-utilities/README.md

    dotnet add package XperienceCommunity.PageBuilderUtilities
    ```

-1. Add the required types to the DI container in your `Startup.cs` file
+1. Add the required types to the DI container in your project's `Startup.cs` file

    ```csharp
    public void ConfigureServices(IServiceCollection services)